Biruk7479/GDSC-FINAL-PROJECT-FRONTEND/README.md

 # Car Rental Website

-This project is the backend for a full-stack car rental website.
+This project is the frontend for a full-stack car rental website.
 It features user authentication, role-based access control, and CRUD operations for cars and bookings.
 The backend is built using Node.js, Express.js, and MongoDB.

 ## How to Navigate the Website